joinpursuit/8-0-technical-curriculum/00-launch-week/lesson-notes/readme.md

 > For the next few questions, you will work with others in a breakout room.

-- Choose one person to host the Repl.it.
+- Choose one person to host the repl.
 That person should click the "Invite" button in the upper-right corner of the screen and copy the join link at the bottom of the window that pops up.
 Share this link in the Zoom chat.
 Everyone else should click that link.

-  What happens when everyone has clicked that link?
+  What happens when someone clicks the link?

-- One person should comment out the code that currently exists in the Repl.it.
+- One person should comment out the code that currently exists in the repl.
 (Remember that you can comment out code with `//`.)
-A different person should copy and paste the following code into the Repl.it. _If there are only two people in your group, you can remove the third `console.log()`._
+A different person should copy and paste the following code into the repl. _If there are only two people in your group, you can remove the third `console.log()`._

   ```js
   console.log(